khanson679/khanson679.github.io/resources/latex-tree-drawing/index.md

 ### Next steps

 We haven't even scratched the surface of what Forest can do.
+Forest excels at automatic customization of the tree formatting.
-One of its superpowers is that it allows you to customize the node spacing extremely easily, which is a godsend when trying to get figures to fit properly in papers.
+For example, you can change the node spacing extremely easily, which is a godsend when trying to get figures to fit properly in papers.
 The [Forest manual][forest], like the TikZ manual, is extensive but somewhat overwhelming.
 Fortunately, there is also a [quickstart guide][forest-quickstart] which is much more accessible.
 At some point, you will also want to try out the tutorials in the [TikZ manual][tikz] in order to better understand how drawing in TikZ works.

-### A bit about tikz-qtree
+### A bit about *tikz-qtree*

-While Forest is probably the best option for drawing linguistic trees nowadays, you may want to give the older tikz-qtree a try.
+While Forest is probably the best option for drawing linguistic trees nowadays, you may want to give the older *tikz-qtree* a try.
+This package simulates an older (defunct) packaged named *qtree* while allowing you to use TikZ drawing and formatting features.
-I think that overall, it is somewhat easier for beginners to understand, in part because it doesn't try to do as much.
+I think that the interface to TikZ is easier for beginners to understand, but it can't do as much as Forest.
+Perhaps the most important reason to be aware of it is that programs which claim to export tree structures as LaTeX often use *qtree* syntax, which is different from both Forest and the simple bracketing used in jsSyntaxTree.

-Qtree syntax is slightly unusual, and very strict:
+*Qtree* syntax is slightly unusual, and very strict:

 1. The bracketed tree must be directly preceded by the `\Tree` command.
-2. All non-leaf node labels must start with a period.
+2. Non-leaf node labels must start with a period.
-3. All closing brackets must be directly preceded by whitespace.
+3. Closing brackets must be directly preceded by whitespace.

 Here's the qtree-version of the basic Forest example from earlier.